• New Page

 Sarah Duyshart is a drawing, sound, and installation artist based in Melbourne and London.
 She graduated with an MA in Sculpture from the Royal College of Art (RCA) in 2019, an Honours degree (First Class) from the Victorian College of the Arts (VCA), University of Melbourne, in 2013, and a Bachelor of Fine Arts from the Royal Melbourne Institute of Technology (RMIT) in 2008.

-Duyshart’s work is currently touring the UK as a finalist in Drawing Projects UK’s Trinity Buoy Wharf Drawing Prize (2024).
-Her work was also a finalist in the Trinity Buoy Wharf Drawing Prize (2023) and the Maritime Art Prize in Melbourne (2023).
+Duyshart is due to exhibit her sound-music score in collaboration within Dance: Vertical View, Concentric Influences of Sol LeWitt: Foundations, Pivots and Place, RMIT Gallery (2026), and is a finalist in the National Works on Paper (NWOP) Prize at MPRG (2026).
+Duyshart’s work is currently touring the UK (2026) as a finalist in Drawing Projects UK’s Trinity Buoy Wharf Drawing Prize TBWDP (2025).
+Her work was also a finalist in Drawing Projects UK’s TBWDP (2023, 2024) and the Maritime Art Prize in Melbourne (2023).

 Solo exhibitions include Sonic Sensibilities, Winter Architecture, Melbourne (2025); Charcoal & Stone Scape Studies, Shopfront_342, DiMase Architects, Melbourne (2024); Drawing Architectural Sound Studies 1, Winter Architecture, Melbourne (2024); Recent Drawings, Langford 120, Melbourne (2018); Transmit, Strange Neighbour, Melbourne (2014); and Sift, Counihan Gallery, Melbourne (2013).

-Duyshart has received numerous awards, including the Ann & Gordon Samstag International Visual Arts Scholarship (2016), the Rae & Edith Bennett Travelling Scholarship (2017), the National Gallery of Victoria (NGV) Award for Shift (2013), the Rome Art Program Scholarship (2011), and the Visual Arts Award at the Melbourne Fringe Festival (2009).
+Duyshart has received numerous awards, including the Anne & Gordon Samstag International Visual Arts Scholarship (2016), the Rae & Edith Bennett Travelling Scholarship (2017), the National Gallery of Victoria (NGV) Award for Shift (2013), the Rome Art Program Scholarship (2011), and Winner of Visual Arts at the Melbourne Fringe Festival (2009).

 Statement: